 There’s a nasty industry secret no one wants to admit:

-Premium brands are winning a lot of deals, but only by matching their lowest-priced competitors.
+Premium medical device brands are winning a lot of deals, but only by matching their lowest-priced competitors.
 This isn’t what being a premium brand is all about.
 It’s what being a commodity is about.
 What’s causing it?

 Buyers want premium brands.
 They probably think of you as a premium brand.
 However, if you can’t articulate premium value, you’ll get paid like a commodity.
 When price is the only differentiator, the lowest price usually wins.
 Winning business by reducing prices has become quite common, and it can lead to an unsustainable death march for your business.
 So how do you fix it?